nlara6156/CPE487/README.md

 # CPE487_Final_Project - Agar.io Game
 ## Description
-In the game agario, you control a main ball and move over the other balls on the screen.
-Each of the other balls could either increase or decrease your overall score.
+In our Agar.io-based game, you control a main ball to collide with random balls on the screen.

-Goal: Grow your main ball size.
+Green balls increase the size of your ball and your score, red balls decrease the size of your ball and your score.

+Two gamemodes:
+ - If the switch is turned off, the game is set to a traditional gamemode where you can indefinitely grow and shrink your ball.
+ - If the switch is turned on, the game is set to the timer gamemode where you have 30 seconds to grow your ball.

+If your ball size exceeds a certain threshold, you win the game.

+If your ball falls below a certain threshold, you lose the game.

+If you fail to grow your ball above the threshold within the 30 second time limit, you lose the game.

 Playing:
   - Use BTNC to start the game.
   - Use BTNU to move up, BTND to move down, BTNR to move right, and BTNL to move left.

-Scoring: When the ball has reached a certain size the game will end.

 ## Required Attachments
 For game play, you will need the following